I think we can all agree:

 I didn’t do anything special to promote the blog.
 All I did was post regularly on forums with links to my tutorials in my signature.

-I also had a few Google Alerts setup to monitor link building related keywords so I could engage people with my tutorials where possible.
+I also had a few web monitoring tools setup to monitor link building related keywords so I could engage people with my tutorials where possible.

 - Unique Visitors: 2,125